tianxing-wu/tianxing-wu.github.io/_pages/about.md

 * **Jul.
 2024:** One paper was accepted by ISWC 2024.
 * **Jul.
 2024:** One paper was accepted by ACM MM 2024.
 * **Mar.
 2024:** Two papers were accepted by SIGIR 2024.
-* **Mar.
-2024:** I was invited as the Evaluation Chair and Resource Track Chair of CCKS 2024.

 Professional Experience
 ======